HSOFEUP/431homework/431-2017_assignment-2.md

 Import the `LBWunicef.csv` file into R Studio, turn it into a tibble, then use that result to answer questions 4-9.

+I'll also note that the `gg_qq` and `skew1` functions in the `Love-boost.R` script will be used in our answer sketch, so you might consider using `source("Love-boost.R")` in your code to make those functions available.
+Remember that you'll have to download the `Love-boost.R` script from the website into the directory in R where you are storing your R project for Assignment 2.

 Question 4
 ==========